andrewomacdonald/SlatedAutocompleteAPI/README.md

 The finished product can be seen here: http://slatedautocomplete.herokuapp.com/

-If you would like to run this locally, simply clone this repo to your desktop, open your terminal, navigate to the root directory, type "node slated.js", and navigate to "http://localhost:3000" on your browser of choice!
+If you would like to run this locally, simply clone this repo to your desktop, open your terminal, navigate to the root directory, type "node slated.js" and press enter, and navigate to "http://localhost:3000" on your browser of choice!